biodivdev/dwc/README.md

 # dwc

-This is a simple clojure/java library for accessing and reading DwC-A, TAPIR and DIGIR data sources, for occurrences and checklists.
+This is a simple clojure/java library for writing, accessing and reading occurrences and checklists.

 Current features:
-- Reading and streaming from: DwC-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR
+- Reading and streaming from: DwC-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR, GBIF
 - Writing to: JSON, GEOJSON
 - Search, Filters and pagging on Tapir and Digir
 - Validate records